Brain-OF: An Omnifunctional Foundation Model for fMRI, EEG and MEG: Experiments

 \subsection{Ablation Studies}

-To rigorously assess the contributions of the proposed MTFM pretraining objective and the role of heterogeneous modality integration, we conduct comprehensive ablation studies across multiple downstream tasks, as summarized in \cref{ablation_study}.
+-0.05in To rigorously assess the contributions of the proposed MTFM pretraining objective and the role of heterogeneous modality integration, we conduct comprehensive ablation studies across multiple downstream tasks, as summarized in Table~\ref{ablation_study}.

-\textbf{Effectiveness of MTFM.} To isolate the benefit of dual-domain pretraining, we compare Brain-OF (pretrained with MTFM) against a baseline pretrained with a standard Masked Autoencoder objective.
-As shown in \cref{ablation_study}, replacing MTFM with conventional temporal masking consistently degrades performance across most tasks.
+-0.01in \textbf{Effectiveness of MTFM.} To isolate the benefit of dual-domain pretraining, we compare Brain-OF (pretrained with MTFM) against a baseline pretrained with a standard Masked Autoencoder objective.
+As shown in Table~\ref{ablation_study}, replacing MTFM with conventional temporal masking consistently degrades performance across most tasks.
 This confirms that jointly reconstructing signals in both the time and frequency domains forces the model to capture richer neural dynamics than temporal reconstruction alone.
 The performance gains are particularly pronounced for tasks requiring complex neural signal decoding, such as SEED-V and CHB-MIT.
 In contrast, the improvements are relatively modest for more static demographic prediction tasks (e.g., CamCAN and LEMON), where fine-grained frequency dynamics may play a less dominant role.

-\textbf{Cross-Modal Synergy and Modality Specificity.} We further examine the contribution of each modality by selectively removing fMRI, EEG, or MEG during pretraining.
+-0.01in \textbf{Modality Synergy in Joint Pretraining.} We further examine the contribution of each modality by selectively removing fMRI, EEG, or MEG during pretraining.
 Interestingly, removing a specific modality does not always lead to a catastrophic performance drop on downstream tasks of that same modality.
 For instance, removing EEG data results in only a marginal drop on the TUAB (EEG) task.
 This suggests that Brain-OF learns robust modality-invariant representations, allowing knowledge transfer across modalities, while modality-specific data still provides additional benefits.
 In several cases, cross-modal data contributes more significantly than within-modality data.
-For example, on the ADHD-200 fMRI task, removing EEG data leads to a larger performance drop than removing fMRI data itself.
+For example, on the ADHD-200 fMRI task, removing EEG data for pretraining leads to a larger performance drop than removing fMRI data itself.
 Similarly, for the TUAB (EEG) dataset, the inclusion of fMRI data is critical for maximizing performance.
-This phenomenon may arise because cross-modal signals provide complementary, non-redundant information that serves as a strong inductive bias.
+This phenomenon may arise because cross-modal signals provide complementary information that serves as a strong inductive bias.